 QUEST FOR THE LOST QUARTET

-America’s Forgotten Chamber Music Pioneers 1904 - 1944
+The Story of the Zoellners, America’s Forgotten Chamber Music Pioneers 1904 - 1954

 By Joseph Zoellner’s great-granddaughter, Alexandra Foley, and Liane Schirmer